worksonmypc/apprentice-boot-camp-improving-code/docs/_posts/0008-01-01-code-review.md

 --

-## Code review is critical
+## Why is code review a good thing?

++ Distributes knowledge and consensus
 + Great for personal development
 + Important for maintainability
-+ Distributes knowledge and consensus
 + Often part of a teams code workflow

+Note: Ask people why code review is important

 --

 ## When code review goes wrong…

-+ Poor work relationships
 + Damaged confidence
 + Low team moral
 + Lack of trust
++ Poor work relationships
 + Input shutdown

+Note: What do you think can happen when it goes wrong?
-Note: Important to establish culture of feedback in the team
+    Important to establish culture of feedback in the team
-    This is a two way street
+    People have to feel safe to be open and honest

 --

 ## Code review done badly

-+ Opportunity to demonstrate experience
++ Used as opportunity to demonstrate experience
 + Linting
     + ‘Tabs -> spaces’
     + ‘Indentation is wrong’
 + Bikeshedding
     + Discussing name of a field in a class named `AbstractSingletonProxyFactoryBean`
-+ Contradictory advice
++ Inconsistent standards/subjective comments
     + ‘But the last review suggested using enums!’

 Notes: Leave egos at the door
     Linting should be done by an automated process
-    Explain bikeshedding
+    Explain bikeshedding (Parkinson’s law of triviality)
     Possible to end up in a loop—consistency important

 --

-## Empathy

-+ Person behind the change
-    + People usually don’t set out to write bad code
-+ Don’t stamp on their hard work
-+ Were they under pressure?
-+ Consider your rapport

-Notes: Seniority can impact rapport
-    Where is the other developer in their journey?
-    What pressures were they under?
+> … the time spent on any item of the agenda will be in inverse proportion to the sum involved.

+—Parkinson's Law: The Pursuit of Progress

 --

-## Opportunity to teach

-Teaching takes more interaction than a simple comment

-Notes: Might need a face-to-face conversation
-    Drawing might help
-    Consider repetition

---

-## Focus on things that matter

-+ Signal / noise ratio important
-+ People can only absorb so much

-Notes: See further reading for ‘Decisions decisions’ talk about decisions that matter

---

-## Good practices: How to approach

-+ Seek to understand the goal
-+ Ask less experienced people to review your code
+## A good code review is

-+ Read every line
++ Empathetic
-+ Ask for large changes to be split into smaller chunks
-+ Until you know each other, review in person
-+ Take breaks every hour
-+ Good to deliver reviews as well as receive

---

-### Good practices: What to write

-+ Be polite—read what you wrote and imagine being the audience
-+ Praise good code (at least once per review)
-+ Support rather than criticise
+  + Understand goal, positive intent, their situation, async vs in person, include praise, give & take
++ Informative & reasoned
-    Be positive: ‘This might be easier to understand if…’ instead of negative: ‘This code is hard to understand’
+  + ‘This might be easier to understand if…’ vs

---

-### Good practices: What to write (continued)

-+ Don’t comment on issues they didn’t introduce
-+ Avoid accusative language e.g. ‘why did you…’
-+ Include reasoning
-+ If nitpicking, be explicit e.g. `nit: this should be lower case`
+    ‘This is hard to understand’
++ Relevant & objective
+  + Signal/noise ratio, concise, focused on changes, restrict to established norms, make `nitpick:` explicit

 Notes: Possible to look back beyond commit in GitHub to check if they introduced an issue
+Be polite—read what you wrote and imagine being the audience

 --

 ## Code review is hard

-+ We are generally bad at this
++ We’re generally bad at this
 + Fact: you **will** receive bad reviews
   + Only thing you are in control of is how you react
-+ You can make it easier
++ You can make it easier to deliver

 Notes: arguably as important as how it’s delivered